Are you looking for a gut reset diet to help your IBS?

 For those suffering from IBS, or side effects of celiac disease and gluten sensitivity, the first step in treatment is to determine if your diet is contributing to your condition.

-This is not a weight-loss diet.
+This is not a weight loss diet.
 Don’t expect all of your health problems to magically disappear.
-Ultimately, by the end of the Reset Diet, what you will have is a much greater understanding of what foods need to be eliminated from your diet and which you can continue to enjoy without the symptoms of IBS.
+Ultimately, by the end of the Reset Diet, what you will understand what foods need to be eliminated from your diet and what you can continue to enjoy without the symptoms of IBS.

-How does a 30-Day Reset Diet work for IBS?
+How does a 30-Day IBS Reset Diet work?

 It almost seems too good to be true.

-But we’ve not only done this ourselves, we’ve guided hundreds of people through it.
+But Ali and I have not only guided hundreds of people through it, but we’ve also followed the diet ourselves.
 And we can tell you this: it works.

 No other therapy – natural or otherwise – can come even remotely close to accomplishing all of these goals in such a short period of time.